kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

   * Ruby
   * Squirrel

-A configuration file for Kamailio that uses a KEMI scripting language has the glabal parameters, loading modules and module parameters in the native scripting and sets the value of `cfgengine` to the KEMI scripting language identifier.
+A configuration file for Kamailio that uses a KEMI scripting language has the global parameters, loading modules and module parameters in the native scripting and sets the value of `cfgengine` to the KEMI scripting language identifier.

 The KEMI scripting language identifiers are: